Here is a list of some of our favorite gay musicals and theatre shows that are on in London right now!

-This one isn't directly about anybody queer, but, it definitely deserves a spot for how it depicts a community of people coming together and embracing diversity, regardless of race or sexual orientation.
+This one isn't directly about anybody queer, but, it definitely deserves a spot for how it depicts a community of people coming together and embracing diversity.

 Come From Away is one of the newer musicals on the list.
 Having just arrived at the West End earlier this year, it is the hottest ticket at the moment!
 You won't get too far wandering around Oxford Circus without hearing someone gushing about it.